-2.5.1.1 Membrane-penetration firestop system: Where an approved membrane-penetration firestop system is required to protect a membrane penetration in a fire-resistance-rated wood assembly, the wood assembly shall be permitted to be designed in accordance with Chapter 3, and the firestop system shall have an F and T rating not less than the fire-resistance-rating of the fire-resistance-rated assembly when tested in accordance with ASTM E814 or UL1479 with a minimum positive pressure differential of 0.01 in. of water.
+2.5.1.1 Membrane-penetration firestop system: Where an approved membrane-penetration firestop system is required to protect a membrane penetration in a fire-resistance-rated assembly, the assembly shall be permitted to be designed in accordance with Chapter 3, and the firestop system shall have an F and T rating not less than the fire-resistance-rating of the fire-resistance-rated assembly when tested in accordance with ASTM E814 or UL1479 with a minimum positive pressure differential of 0.01 in. of water.

-- 2.5.1.2 Through-penetration firestop system: Where an approved through-penetration firestop system is required to protect a penetration through a fire-resistance-rated wood assembly, the wood assembly shall be permitted to be designed in accordance with Chapter 3, and the firestop system shall have an F and T rating not less than the fire-resistance-rating of the fire-resistance-rated assembly when tested in accordance with ASTM E814 or UL 1479 with a minimum positive pressure differential of 0.01 in. of water. - 2.5.1.3 Fire-resistant joint system: Where an approved fire-resistant joint system is required for a designed joint between fire-resistance rated wood assemblies, the wood assemblies shall be permitted to be designed in accordance with Chapter 3 and the fire-resistance joint system shall be tested in accordance with ASTM E1966 or UL 2079.
+2.5.1.2 Through-penetration firestop system: Where an approved through-penetration firestop system is required to protect a penetration through a fire-resistance-rated assembly, the assembly shall be permitted to be designed in accordance with Chapter 3, and the firestop system shall have an F and T rating not less than the fire-resistance-rating of the fire-resistance-rated assembly when tested in accordance with ASTM E814 or UL 1479 with a minimum positive pressure differential of 0.01 in. of water.

+2.5.1.3 Fire-resistant joint system: Where an approved fire-resistant joint system is required for a designed joint between fire-resistance rated assemblies, the assemblies shall be permitted to be designed in accordance with Chapter 3 and the fire-resistance joint system shall be tested in accordance with ASTM E1966 or UL 2079.